magepages/mpdocs/docs/membership/index.md

 - **Enable**: Select **Yes** to enable the module's features.

-- **Default Group**: Select customer group so that when the Membership expires, the customer will be transferred back to this default customer group.
-With the following customer groups:
+- **Default Group**: Select default customer group so that when the Membership expires, the customer will be transferred back to this default customer group.
+With the following customer group options:
   - General
   - Wholesale
   - Retail